Sarah Huckabee Sanders May Attend John McCain’s Funeral Even Though Trump Was Not Invited

 The battle continued as Trump refused to apologize and said he did not regret his words.
 McCain eventually endorsed Trump in 2016 then withdrew his support after a video of the president bragging about groping women emerged.
 As the feud continued into the end of McCain’s life, he said he did not want Trump to attend his funeral.

-While Trump works out whether or not to attend the funeral, ex-Presidents George W. Bush and Barack Obama are rumored to be offering eulogies after McCain asked them to speak before his passing.
-Former Vice President Joe Biden is expected to speak at an Arizona service in Senator McCain’s honor.
+While Trump works out whether or not to attend the funeral, ex-Presidents George W. Bush and Barack Obama are rumored to be offering eulogies, as McCain asked them to speak before his passing.
+Former Vice President Joe Biden is also expected to speak at an Arizona service in Senator McCain’s honor.

 A full dress funeral service will reportedly take place at the Washington National Cathedral before the burial.
 Senator McCain is expected to lie in state within the Arizona Capitol and Capitol Rotunda, which is only the 13th time a senator has done so according to the New York Times.